 (a) a notice or other document that the Valuer-General is required or authorised to serve upon any person by or under this Act may be served on that person by affixing it in some conspicuous place upon the land to which it relates; and

-(b) any notice or other document required or authorised to be served on the Valuer-General by or under this Act may be served by being lodged at the office of the Valuer-General.
+(b) any notice or other document required or authorised to be served on the Valuer-General by or under this Act may be served by being lodged at the office of the Authority.

+[Section 48 amended by No. 60 of 2006 s.
+182.]

 49. Regulations

 (1) The Governor may make such regulations as are necessary or expedient for the purposes of this Act.